Iteranya/anita-cms/POST_MORTEM.md

 (Ah, also, A-GPL-3 License, so you need to share that too~ :3)

-Edit: Added RBAC, I need a life
+Edit: Added RBAC, I need a life, Anita now has ABAC, RBAC, and that tag object thing.
+Why am I doing this to myself?

 # An Ecosystem of Built on Sharing

 Look, I have no grand dream or anything (except maybe the death of Wordpress), but I do want this project to grow beyond what I'm capable of.

-Maybe rewrite the front end in proper javascript framework, while keeping the core simplicty intact.
+~~Maybe rewrite the front end in proper javascript framework, while keeping the core simplicty intact.~~ Edit: Never, Alpine + HTMX is all I need.

 The point is that I want to see this grow into something that really have everyone, not just make their own website, but also teach them a thing or two about website development.